Tibson-spec/Adedotun-Toheeb-Portfolio/README.md

   - Added a **cost column** to calculate profit margins, revealing that **Technology** offers higher margins than **Office Supplies**.
 Focus on high-margin products to maximize profits.
   - *(Visual: Profitability insights)*

+- Monthly Trends: Specific months, such as November and December, see the highest purchase activity.
 ---

 ### **Visualizations**